blefev/ParallelImageManipulator/README.md

 CSC-410 Final Project

 # Usage
 The best way to use the Image Manipulator is either by using the class in a C# application, or through the web server + API.
+All development work was done in Visual Studio 2019.

 ## Class